EQing in Octaves: Part 1

 Two Types of GOLD

-The Modern setting emulates the soft-knee loudness processing of a famous mastering converter from 2022.
-In effect, Modern is a gentler and more forgiving form of compression.
+The Modern setting emulates the soft-knee loudness processing of a renowned mastering converter from 2022, offering a refined, transparent approach to loudness enhancement.
+Designed for subtlety, Modern provides a gentler and more forgiving form of compression, making it ideal for maintaining clarity and preserving natural dynamics in your mix.

 2.5dB of Modern GOLD

-Classic emulates the soft-knee loudness processing of a popular mastering converter from the late 2000s.
-It uses a softer knee for its amplitude saturation but sounds more aggressive than Modern and causes more harmonic excitement at its maximum settings.
+Classic emulates the soft-knee loudness processing of a well-loved mastering converter from the late 2000s.
+While it features a softer knee for amplitude saturation, it delivers a more aggressive sound than Modern and generates greater harmonic excitement at higher settings.

 6dB of Classic GOLD